ranjanin08/grimlock/README.md

 * Text analysis (tf-idf/LDA);
 * Computing pairwise distances.

-Grimlock has default implementations for many of the above tasks.
+The library contains default implementations for many of the above tasks.
 It also has a number of useful properties:

 * Supports wide variety of variable types;
 * Is easily extensible;